luisaveiro/docker-vuejs-template/README.md

 <b>1.
 Vue UI is unable to generate a new project in current directory.</b>

-This is a limitation of Vue UI.
-[GitHub vue-cli issue #1509](https://github.com/vuejs/vue-cli/issues/1509#issuecomment-436707488).
+This is a limitation of Vue UI, please visit [GitHub vue-cli issue #1509](https://github.com/vuejs/vue-cli/issues/1509#issuecomment-436707488).

 **[Solution]** Access Docker container terminal and run `vue create .` command.

 <b>2.
-Stopping `serve` task causes the Vue UI server to crash and stops the docker container.</b>
+Stopping Vue UI `serve task` causes the Vue UI server to crash and stops the docker container.</b>

-It seems the development server which is used by the `serve` task is linked to Vue UI.
+It seems the development server which is used by the `serve task` is linked to Vue UI web server.
 Below is the log of the Vue UI during the crash.

 ```bash
 website.local | events.js:291